kilojoules/silent-killers/readme.md

 ## 8  Roadmap

 * 🚧 dynamic execution traces (runtime errors, coverage)
-* 🚧 extend to other unsafe patterns (weak crypto, insecure I/O)
+* 🚧 extend to other unsafe patterns
-* 🚧 publish TestPyPI wheel
+* 🚧 support more languages than Python

 PRs & issues welcome!